-Knowing this, we’re going to want to reframe that “I want to be healthy” goal into something much mores specific and actionable such as, “I want to eat 3 healthy meals per week and go to the gym 2 times a week for 15 minutes.”
+Knowing this, we can reframe the “I want to be healthy” goal into something much more specific and actionable such as, “I want to eat three vegetarian meals per week and go to the gym two times a week for 30 minutes.”

 Do you see how much better the SMART objective is than just vague goal setting?